Angels hire Braves' Perry Minasian as new general manager

 ANAHEIM, Calif.
-(AP) — Perry Minasian has been named the Los Angeles Angels' general manager.
+(AP) — Perry Minasian once served as a batboy for the Texas Rangers when they made road trips to Angel Stadium.
+He's headed back to Anaheim three decades later as the Los Angeles Angels' general manager.

 The Angels announced the hiring of the Atlanta Braves' assistant general manager Thursday to replace Billy Eppler.
-Minasian got a four-year contract.
+Minasian got a four-year contract to take charge of a big-budget franchise that hasn't won a playoff game since 2009 and didn't appear to be much closer to a breakthrough in the just-completed season.

+“I think this is going to be a great situation,” Minasian said in an interview with KLAA-AM, the team-owned flagship radio station.
+“It’s a good group of guys, and I’m looking forward to winning a lot of games.”

+The 40-year-old Minasian has been in baseball since he was an 8-year-old batboy in Texas, where his father, Zack, was the team’s clubhouse manager.
+He soon became a clubhouse attendant and eventually an advance scout for the Rangers before serving as an assistant to manager Buck Showalter.

 “His background in scouting and player development along with his unique understanding of roster construction were the leading factors in our decision,” Angels owner Arte Moreno said in a statement.

-While Minasian has a stellar baseball pedigree, his hiring follows Moreno’s pattern of signing untested general managers eager for their own teams and willing to work around the wealthy owner’s desire to be involved in baseball decisions.
+While Minasian has a stellar baseball pedigree, his hiring follows Moreno’s pattern of signing untested general managers eager to run their own teams and willing to work around the wealthy owner’s desire to be involved in baseball decisions.

 Minasian is the third first-time GM hired by Moreno since he bought the Angels in 2003.
 The fourth, Jerry Dipoto, had been an interim general manager in Arizona for less than three months.